MohamedRagabAbbas/Digital-Design-Project-Final-Version-1/README.md

 # Quine-McCluskey Logic Minimization Project

 ## Overview
 This repo includes the design and implementation of the Quine-McCluskey minimization algorithm.
-The project allows the user to enter a boolean expression and allows the user to choose any output from the following.
-1. Truth Table <br> 2.
-Canonical Sum of Products (SoP) 3.
-Canonical Product of Sums (PoS) 4.
-All Prime Implicants (PI's) 5.
-Coverage Chart.
-6. All essential PI's 7.
-Minterms not covered by EPI's 8.
-Minimized Expression.
-The project specifics are included in this [report](https://github.com/MohamedRagabAbbas/Digital-Design-Project-Final-Version-1/blob/main/Digital%20Design%20Project%201.pdf)
+The project allows the user to enter a boolean expression and allows the user to choose any output from the following. <br> 1.
+Truth Table <br> 2.
+Canonical Sum of Products (SoP) <br> 3.
+Canonical Product of Sums (PoS) <br> 4.
+All Prime Implicants (PI's) <br> 5.
+Coverage Chart. <br> 6.
+All essential PI's <br> 7.
+Minterms not covered by EPI's <br> 8.
+Minimized Expression. <br> The project specifics are included in this [report](https://github.com/MohamedRagabAbbas/Digital-Design-Project-Final-Version-1/blob/main/Digital%20Design%20Project%201.pdf).

 ## Running the program